g-loot/g-loot.github.io/docs/voucher/sls-guide.md

 Once some event has happened that produced a sortable metric, for example when a match has been completed or an achievement has been fulfilled, that metric should be reported as a score to the relevant leaderboard.
 This is done via a `POST` request to the `score`-endpoint.
 The score should be posted to the specific game and leaderboard-id specified by G-Loot.

 Each leaderboard has a retry strategy and number of retries configured, these two properties will together dictate the constraints of the score reporting-process.
-See the [retires](#retries)-section for further information regarding this.
+See the [retries](#retries)-section for further information regarding this.

 ### (Optional) Gathering missing properties